 As you review the strategy guide, you'll notice that each lesson is coupled with biblical passages to support the principles being taught.
-I want to encourage you as the leader working through this guide with the child or children to learn and memorize these verses along with them.
-Have some fun with it.
+I want to encourage you as the leader working through this guide with the tween(s) to learn and memorize these verses along with them.
+Have some fun with it and take part in the lesson's texting and paraphrasing challenges.
 The deeper you hide God's Word in your heart, the more authentically and powerfully it will flow out of you to those around you.